CheRocks42/project-re-governance-protocol/README.md

 ## Author

-Che — Solo developer, Taiwan
+Che — Solo developer from Taiwan.
 Built in 30 days.